 If work is really that agonizing to the point of suicide, then take all your sick leave, then short term disability, then long term disability, then leave.
 Take care of your mental health.
 Many health insurance plans come with mental health benefits.
 Use those benefits while you have them.

-It's important you take your leave in my recommended order because vacation days have monetary value that must be paid to employees upon departure.
+It's important you take your leave in the right order.
+Vacation days have monetary value that must be paid to employees upon departure.
 The value is usually one sick day = one work day's pay.

 2) When you've got another job opportunity lined up.